roboticsdchs/DCHS_Robotics/docs/Hardware/Start_with_Hardware.md

 # Getting started with Hardware

 ###### Don't worry about learning everything off the bat it will take some time.
-If you aren't interested in any of these things you can contribute to the club and this repository in othere ways.
+If you aren't interested in any of these things you can contribute to the club and this repository in other ways.

 ## Hardware Systems